Skip to content

 27 Jul 2025

-What Is the Khewra Mine and Why Is It Important?
+What Is the Khewra Salt Mine and Why Does It Matter?

-The Khewra Salt Mine is the second-largest salt mine in the world and the oldest in South Asia.
-Located in the Punjab region of Pakistan, near the foothills of the Salt Range, the mine is the primary source of Himalayan pink salt.
+The Khewra Salt Mine is the world's second-largest, behind the Goderich mine in Ontario, Canada, and the oldest and largest in South Asia.
+It sits near the foothills of the Salt Range in Punjab, Pakistan, and it's the main source of the rock salt sold worldwide as Himalayan pink salt.

 • Type: Halite (sodium chloride with trace minerals)

-The natural pink hue is due to trace amounts of iron oxide and magnesium, setting it apart from refined table salt.
+The gentle pink to reddish hue comes from trace amounts of iron oxide and other minerals, which is what sets it apart from bright-white refined table salt.

 Mining Techniques: Past and Present